 Social media can become another potential source of income through Amazon Influencers.
 Though this is an affiliate program, participants should not confuse this with Amazon Associates.
-It differs because Amazon influencers use qualified social media accounts and their own Amazon storefront that showcases product recommendations.
+It differs because Amazon Influencers use qualified social media accounts and their own Amazon storefront that showcases product recommendations.
 Influencers receive a commission on every product they sell.

 11. Affiliate Marketing

-12. Selling Professional Services
+12. Sell Professional Services